 (11) Dog Measurement, per AAC temporary rules: Judges will provide a one-time measure for dogs under 2 years of age.
 Dogs over 2 years of age must have at least one official measurement recorded on their Dog ID Card up to December 31, 2021.

 (1) What to bring:

 - MUST bring your own mask and hand sanitizer.

 - Bring your own copy of the course maps.

 - DO NOT bring a tent or much crating stuff.
-You will only be on site for 95 minutes.
+You will only be on site for about an hour.

 - If you can, please crate your dog in your car so that you can set up and exit in the minimum amount of time.

 (2) Competitors MUST wear a mask during the walk-though.
 (If a competitor cannot wear a mask for medical reasons, accommodations will be made if possible.)
 Competitors may wear masks while running events, or not, at their own discretion.

 (4) No competitor crating setup allowed, competitors should crate from their cars (depending on the needs of the dog, and the weather).